 What is it: Gatchaman Crowds

 The protagonist of Gatchaman Crowds is Hajime Ichinose, a high school student with a vibrant and optimistic personality.
-Hajime is recruited into the Gatchaman group and given a powerful combat suit known as “NOTE”.
-Unlike traditional heroes, Hajime believes in the power of communication and empathy to resolve conflicts, which often puts her at odds with her more combative colleagues.
+Hajime is recruited into the Gatchaman group and given a powerful combat suit known as "NOTE."
+Unlike traditional heroes, Hajime believes in the power of communication and empathy to resolve conflicts, which often puts her at odds with her more combative classmates.
 The series uses Hajime's character to question the conventions of the superhero genre, proposing that true strength lies in the ability to understand and connect with others.